milen-patel/Java-City-Builder/README.md

 **Park:** must be constructed on a position that directly touches water
 **Road:** must be constructed on a position that directly touches another piece of road

-## Game Logic and Internal Mechanics
-Explain starting conditions, what pieces are placed where

-Explain how happinness is computed

-Explain how daily income is calculated and how it is affected by unemployment rate

-Explain how balance works and what can change it

-Explain what OOP principles are included in the game